-Both Norwich Cathedral and Norwich Castle Museum and within easy walking distance in the city and both are definite “must see” experiences.
-You can easily take a whole day to visit both of these sites, particularly the museum and it has so many diverse and interesting exhibits; there is literally something for everyone here.
+Both Norwich Cathedral and Norwich Castle Museum are within easy walking distance in the city and both are definite “must see” experiences.
+You can easily take a whole day to visit both of these sites, particularly the museum; it has so many diverse and interesting exhibits, there is literally something for everyone here.

-You also have other museums and galleries such as the Bridewell Museum, Strangers Hall (the oldest building in Norwich) and Dragon Hall, all dating back to the Tudor times, as well as the Sainsbury Centre for Visual Arts, a very modern art gallery within the University of East Anglia complex, slightly outside Norwich city centre.Book with confidence, book with Tripadvisor.
+You also have other museums and galleries such as the Bridewell Museum, Strangers Hall (the oldest building in Norwich UK) and Dragon Hall, all dating back to the Tudor times, as well as the Sainsbury Centre for Visual Arts, a very modern art gallery within the University of East Anglia complex, slightly outside Norwich city centre.Book with confidence, book with Tripadvisor.

 If you fancy a trip to a Norwich theatre you won’t be disappointed.
 Norwich actually has 5 theatres, those being the Norwich Theatre Royal (opened in 1785), Maddermarket Theatre, the Norwich Playhouse, Norwich Puppet Theatre and the Sewell Barn Theatre – you are once again spoilt for choice.

-And if you’re looking for a Norwich cinema, then you’re also in luck as it has 2 excellent cinema complexes, one in Castle Mall and one down by the river at Riverside, and one in Anglia Square, all with easy parking and booking facilities.
+And if you’re looking for a Norwich cinema, then you’re also in luck as it has 3 excellent cinema complexes, one in Castle Mall and one down by the river at Riverside, and one in Anglia Square, all with easy parking and booking facilities.

 But if you want fresh air and views from the river around Norwich, then look no further that City Boats which will take you on trips taking in Old Norwich or the Norfolk Broads, or the Norwich Punting Company, which will take you on a river tour of the Wensum, or do bespoke trips for you.